kloi34/amoguSV/README.md

 * Single
 * Remove

-I highly recommend you check out the [wiki page](https://github.com/kloi34/amoguSV/wiki) to learn about how to use these tools.
+I recommend you check out the [wiki page](https://github.com/kloi34/amoguSV/wiki) to learn about these tools.

 ## Installation
 1. Download the ZIP file by pressing the green download code button on GitHub and clicking "Download ZIP"